PLLE/leadership/docs/leadership---qualities/influence.md

 # Influence

+## 4. Reinforcement and influence

+Positive reinforcement and recognition to your team members are important forms of communication.

+“The number one thing that you have to do as a leader: to bolster the confidence of the people you lead.”
+(Satya Nadella, CEO of Microsoft)

+When things are busy, it can be all too easy to speed along without making an effort to show that you noticed someone’s contribution.
+However, positive reinforcement is a huge aspect of improving employee motivation and engagement.
+Not only that but in lifting your influence as a business leader.
+Without recognition, the motivation of team members can lag, and their productivity will grind to a halt.
+By demonstrating appreciative behavior, you encourage others to reinforce each other too.
+This helps boost employee morale across the organization.

 * Through a common way or interest
 * Through becoming part of a team
 * Through inspiration - be excited about topics this will flow over to others